EDEN CONFIDENTIAL: Boris Johnson, Carrie and Wilf to visit Queen at Balmoral | ExBulletin

 EDEN CONFIDENTIAL: Boris Johnson, Carrie and Wilf to visit Queen at Balmoral

-Boris and Carrie Johnson will meet the Queen this weekend at Balmoral despite growing concerns from courtiers about Covid.
+Boris and Carrie Johnson will meet the Queen this weekend at Balmoral despite growing concerns from courtiers over Covid.

 The couple, I can reveal, will be leaving tomorrow for their first visit since 2019.
 Carrie has been looking forward to staying with Her Majesty since her marriage to the Prime Minister, and she was disappointed last summer when their trip to the royal retreat from Deeside was canceled to ensure the 95-year-old queen was not at risk of catching Covid.